El Arrayán Wind Farm, Chile

 The 115MW El Arrayán wind power plant will be the largest wind energy facility in Chile once complete.
 Located about 400km north of Santiago in the coastal zone of Ovalle, the project is being developed by Parque Eolico El Arrayan, a joint venture between Pattern Energy, AEI and Antofagasta Minerals.

-Construction works started in May 2012 with installation of the turbines scheduled for mid-2013.
+Construction works started in May 2012 and the first turbine was erected on 29 October 2013.
 The project is expected to create 175 to 200 jobs during construction.

 Financing for the El Arrayán wind project